Data Quality with AWS Glue Data Quality Reference

 Consider the following steps for building and testing new data quality rules:

-• To build and test after_transform rules, ensure that your have an as complete as possible transform specification defined for your dataset.
+- To build and test after_transformrules, ensure that your have an as complete as possible transform specification defined for your dataset.

-• To build and test after_sparksql rules, ensure that you have a Spark SQL file configured as complete as possible for your dataset.
+- To build and test after_sparksqlrules, ensure that you have a Spark SQL file configured as complete as possible for your dataset.

-2. Navigate to the database and table in the Data Catalog.
+- Navigate to the database and table in the Data Catalog.- For before_transformandafter_transformrules, choose the table in the Cleanse bucket.

-• For after_sparksql rules, choose the table in the Consume bucket.
+- For after_sparksqlrules, choose the table in the Consume bucket.

-3. Select the AWS Glue Data Quality tab and scroll down.
+- Select the AWS Glue Data Quality tab and scroll down.

 You can also refer to the Getting started with AWS Glue Data Quality for ETL Pipelines blog for guidance and examples.